|

 my Rain Barrel?

-Before and after you set up your Rain Barrel make sure that the gutters
+Before and after you set up your rain barrel, make sure that your gutters

 are fairly clean.
 Leaves and pine needles won't clog the diverter but

 decomposed organic matter will.
-How well you maintain your gutters, effects
+How well you maintain your gutters affects

-the degree of performance of your system as well as reflect on how often
+the degree of performance of your system as well as reflecting on how often

-your Rain Barrel.
-(One drop per Gal. premixed in water)
+your rain barrel.
+(One drop per gallon, premixed in water.)

 10. What is the best method to Draw-Out